AbdoAbosamra/Employee-registration-system/README.md

-The Employee Registration System is a PHP-based web application designed to manage employee information within an organization.
+Employee Registration System is a PHP-based web application designed to manage employee information within an organization.
 It provides functionalities for registering new employees, updating existing employee records, and viewing employee details.

 ## Features